Hello! I’m a backend developer on the Wadiz Funding Development Team.

 I also noticed something strange in the source code.

 빌키접근클래스.selectOne(userId);This is the logic for retrieving a single record.
-Since a duplicate was found, SelectOne() should have thrown an error.There was some MyBatis code left in the project where the issue occurred.
+Since a duplicate was found, SelectOne() should throw an error.There was some MyBatis code left in the project where the issue occurred.
 To figure out why, I started digging into the implementation.

 public <T> T selectOne(String statement, Object parameter) {